 - We will check your veins at the health screening and let you know if you are eligible for Apheresis donations.

 Yes.
-We provide researchers donor identification numbers in place of names to keep our donors anonymous.
+We provide researchers with donor identification numbers in place of names to keep our donors anonymous.
 We are dedicated to maintaining confidentiality.

 CGT Clinics are not responsible for lost, stolen, or expired gift cards.